 The Johns Hopkins Carey Business School Leadership Development Program (also known as LDP) is a nationally recognized opportunity for Black, Latinx, Indigenous, and all people of color to advance their leadership skills.
 After more than a quarter-century of operations and with over 550 graduates to date, the Leadership Development Program offers a curriculum and enriched programming that have enabled aspiring individuals to expand their perspectives, build new strengths, and fully realize their leadership potential.

 The courses and activities within the program will propel student success both in business and in community settings as a multicultural manager.
 LDP students will actively build personal growth, organizational resilience, and focused networking, along with applicable business knowledge and skills for advancement as a decision maker and leader in today’s rapidly changing global workplace.

 LDP students are required to complete the graduate certificate in the Leadership Development Program in nine months.
-The certificate consists of nine courses (15 credits).
+The certificate consists of six courses (12 credits).